 Another limitation is that Pass-the-Hash only works for authentication purposes.
 Once authenticated, the attacker still needs to escalate their privileges to gain further access to the system.
 This can be achieved through privilege escalation techniques, such as exploiting vulnerabilities or using other methods to obtain higher-level access.

 Additionally, some security tools can detect pass-the-hash attacks.
-For example, Microsoft’s Enhanced Mitigation Experience Toolkit (EMET) can detect them and prevent them from succeeding.
-Other security tools, such as intrusion detection systems (IDS), can also detect them and alert security teams.
+For example, Microsoft’s Enhanced Mitigation Experience Toolkit (EMET) may detect and block these attacks.
+Other security tools, such as intrusion detection systems (IDS), can also identify pass-the-hash activity and alert security teams.
+Modern Windows systems with Credential Guard enabled can also prevent pass-the-hash attacks by isolating credential material in a secure environment.

 Therefore, it’s essential to understand Pass-the-Hash’s limitations and use it in combination with other techniques to achieve our goals as red team members and pen testers.